Moving to Exuma, Bahamas

 If you have not spent a lot of time in Exuma, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Exuma depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you plan to stay in Exuma for an extended period and have the financial means, buying a home may be a good investment.
 Owning a property allows you to build equity, customize your living space, and potentially benefit from the appreciation of property values over time.
 Additionally, if you purchase a vacation home, you can rent it out when you're not using it, generating rental income.
 On the other hand, renting a home in Exuma offers more flexibility and fewer responsibilities.
 Renting allows you to explore different neighborhoods and housing options without the commitment of homeownership.
 It also frees you from the costs and responsibilities of property maintenance, taxes, and insurance.
 Renting may be a better option if you're unsure about your long-term plans or if you prefer not to tie up your finances in a property.
 Ultimately, the choice between buying and renting a home in Exuma, Bahamas, depends on your individual circumstances and preferences.
-Consider your financial situation, lifestyle, and future plans before making a decision," said one expat who made the move to Exuma.
+Consider your financial situation, lifestyle, and future plans before making a decision," said one expat in Exuma.

 What should I pack when moving to Exuma?